 What will replace LIBOR?

 A number of potential alternate reference rates have been proposed to replace LIBOR.
-While there is no definitive replacement, there is a widely accepted contender the industry is leaning towards.

 In 2017, the Alternative Reference Rates Committee (ARRC), composed of a diverse group of financial market participants and convened by the Federal Reserve Board and the Federal Reserve Bank of New York, identified the Secured Overnight Financing Rate (SOFR) as the recommended alternative to USD LIBOR.
 On July 29, 2021, ARRC formally recommended the CME Group’s forward-looking SOFR term rate (Term SOFR) as the replacement rate for LIBOR tenors other than overnight.